unitus-jp/nemo/Sample/ReadMe.txt

 For more information, see this page.

-    Summary?Blog - How to build the Development Environment of OpenCV (for Japanese Only) http://unanancyowen.com/?p=97
+    Summary?Blog - How to build the Development Environment of OpenCV http://unanancyowen.com/?p=97

 ■About License
 License of this Sample Program suppose MIT License.